fscottfoti/activedata/README.md

 batsdata
 ========

-This is just the place to store the private data for batsmaps, for now
+This is just the place to store the public data for batsmaps, for now